dart-lang/language/working/2365 - primary constructors/feature-specification.md

 Note that an empty class body, `{}`, can be replaced by `;`.

-The idea is that a parameter list that occurs just after the class name specifies both a constructor declaration and a declaration of one instance variable for each formal parameter in said parameter list.
+The basic idea is that a parameter list that occurs just after the class name specifies both a constructor declaration and a declaration of one instance variable for each formal parameter in said parameter list.

 A primary constructor cannot have a body, and it cannot have an initializer list (and hence, it cannot have a superinitializer, e.g., `super(...)`, and